 The DWP Youth Offer is considered to be a work preparation requirement.
-If claimants have work preparation requirements switched on, they can be referred to a Youth Hub or youth employability coach.
+If claimants have work preparation requirements switched-on, they can be referred to a Youth Hub or youth employability coach.

-If work preparation requirements have been switched off, no referral should be made until they are switched back on again.
+If work preparation requirements have been switched-off, no referral should be made until they are switched back on again.

-While claimants require ESOL level 1 to participate in the Youth Employment Programme, claimants who still need to complete ESOL level 1 can be referred to a Youth Hub or youth employability coach where appropriate.
+While claimants require English for Speakers of Other Languages (ESOL) level 1 to participate in the Youth Employment Programme, claimants who still need to complete ESOL level 1 can be referred to a Youth Hub or youth employability coach where appropriate.
 The Youth Hub or youth employability coach will then support the claimant in completing the required ESOL level.

-When a Youth Offer claimant is participating in voluntary work in the first 3 months of their claim, their expected hours can be reduced by 50%.
-After 3 months, any voluntary work should be completed along with their expected hours of work search.
+If a Youth Offer claimant is participating in voluntary work during the first 3 months of their claim, their expected hours can be reduced by 50%.
+After 3 months, any voluntary work must be completed along with their expected hours of work search.